EQWorks/python-curriculum/01-immediate-applications-2.md

 '01:00'
 ```

-## First Reusability - Variables and Functions
+## First Layer of Abstraction - Variables and Functions

-Without _variables_, the example of finding and composing a friendly display of what time it is `y` hours from `x` can be very tedious since it has to be repeatedly expressed with different specific values to work:
+At this point, the manual work is shifted, not lifted:

 ```python
 >>> str((16 + 12345) % 24).zfill(2) + ':00'  # 12345 hours from 16:00 is